Non-standard positional numeral systems: Complex base

 In a purely imaginary base bi system, where b is an integer larger than 1 and i the imaginary unit, the standard set of digits consists of the b2 numbers from 0 to b^{2} − 1.
-It can be generalized to other complex bases, giving rise to the Complex-base systems.
+It can be generalized to other complex bases, giving rise to the complex-base systems.

 Non-integer base

-In Non-integer bases, the number of different numerals used clearly cannot be b.
+In non-integer bases, the number of different numerals used clearly cannot be b.
 Instead, the numerals 0 to $\lfloor b\rfloor$ are used.
-For example, Golden ratio base (phinary), uses the 2 different numerals 0 and 1.
+For example, golden ratio base (phinary), uses the 2 different numerals 0 and 1.

 Mixed bases

 It is sometimes convenient to consider positional numeral systems where the weights associated with the positions do not form a geometric sequence 1, b, b2, b3, etc., starting from the least significant position, as given in the polynomial form.
-In a mixed-radix system such as the factorial number system, the weights form a sequence where each weight is an integer multiple of the previous one, and the number of permitted digit values varies accordingly from position to position.
+Examples include: